in-toto/in-toto/demo/README.md

  1. the layout has not expired,
  1. was signed with Alice’s private key,
  1. that each step was performed and signed by the authorized functionary,
- 1. that the functionaries used the commands they were supposed to use (`vi`, `tar`).
+ 1. that the functionaries used the commands they were supposed to use (`vi`, `tar`) and
  1. that the recorded materials and product align with the matchrules
- 1. and that the defined inspection `untar` finds what it expects
+ 1. that the defined inspection `untar` finds what it expects.

 From it, you will see the meaningful output `PASSING` and a return value